embergershared/aks-azfunctions/README.md

 func new --name HttpExample --template "HTTP trigger" dotnet build
 # Set the kubectl context to the target AKS cluster + namespace
-$ACR = "acrtouse"
+$ACR = "<acr name>"
 az acr login -n $ACR
 func kubernetes deploy --name aks-func-app --registry "$ACR.azurecr.io"
 ```

+> Important: The function is deployed in the current AKS + namespace context.
+It is set by the `current-context:` node of the `kubeconfig` file (In windows, located here: `~/.kube/config`).

 Result:

 ![HTTP trigger deployment output](./img/deploy-http-output.jpg)

-The Kubernetes objects created are:
+The resulting Kubernetes objects created for this trigger are:

 - 2 `secret`s
 - 1 `serviceaccount`